 - You may hear about a crisis or incident from news media rather than an institutional message or statement.
 Campus statements focus on sharing information about the university’s response, which can develop over time as additional facts become known.
 In a large organization, many individuals, and sometimes partnering agencies, will need to review a statement to ensure accuracy.

-- Only the Chancellor or their direct designee can make institutional statements.
-Generally, units of the university such as schools, colleges, departments or divisions should not make separate statements on disturbing issues that affect our campus community, in particular on external channels like social media, unless they are reviewed and approved in advance by University Communications.
-SMPH will be more involved and may potentially make a statement if SMPH students, staff or faculty are directly involved.
+- Units of the university such as schools, colleges, departments or divisions should not make separate statements on issues of concern and controversy in any external channels such as institutional social media accounts unless they are reviewed and approved in advance by the UW–Madison Office of Strategic Communication.
+If SMPH students, staff or faculty are directly involved or impacted by an issue, SMPH leaders will coordinate with UW–Madison leaders.

 What can I do?